flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 If you are currently in development of the site, caching can be a problem.
 For this, you can enable the development mode since version 1.1.0 in the Backend (Module > AIOM > Config).
 The files will be combined, but not minimized and re-generated at each call.
 In addition, a no-cache GET parameter is appended with a timestamp to prevent the browser caching.
 For example: ```css_031ea978b0e6486c828ba444c6297ca5_dev.css?no-cache=1335939007```

 ##Changelog##

+2.2.0

+* New feature: File is not minimized when ".min" or "-min" is at the end of the filename.
+For example: ```file-1.min.js```.
+* Update CSSMin library to Version 1.1 (inspired by Yahoo!
+YUI compressor)
+* Update JSMin library to Version 2.7.1 (Security fix, recommended update)
+* Performance improvements on first minification

 2.1.1